 RCMP say man found dead after avalanche near Whistler, B.C.

 RCMP and Whistler Search and Rescue sent crews to the remote location which could only be accessed by helicopter and snowmobile.
-VANCOUVER - Rescue officials in British Columbia say skiers rescued from an avalanche in Cypress Provincial Park could have died had they not been carrying proper gear.
+SYDNEY, N.S. - Cape Breton's business community gathered at Centre 200 on Saturday for a sold out event to raise money for local programs to help reduce child poverty.

 Add your comments below